FurryCoders/FAAPI/README.md

 * `journals(user: str, page: int = 1) -> -> tuple[list[JournalPartial], int]`<br>
   Returns the list of submissions found on a specific journals page, and the number of the next page.
 The returned page number is set to 0 if it is the last page.
-* `search(q: str = "", page: int = 0, **params) -> tuple[list[SubmissionPartial], int, int, int, int]`<br>
-  Parses FA search given the query (and optional other params) and returns the submissions found, and the next page together with basic search statistics: the number of the first submission in the page (0-indexed), the number of the last submission in the page (0-indexed), and the total number of submissions found in the search.
-For example if the last three returned integers are 0, 47 and 437, then the page contains submissions 1 through 48 of a search that has found a total of 437 submissions.<br>
-  *Note:* as of April 2022 the "/search" path is disallowed by Fur Affinity's robots.txt.
 * `watchlist_to(self, user: str) -> list[User]`<br>
   Given a username, returns a list of `User` objects for each user that is watching the given user.
 * `watchlist_by(self, user: str) -> list[User]`<br>